Content starts here

 Livable communities include essential features that allow residents of all ages and backgrounds to thrive.
 These include mixed-use zoning, safe and varied transportation options, and diverse housing types.
 Livable communities also have public spaces that benefit everyone.
 In addition, they provide access to essential businesses and services, such as grocery stores, high-speed internet, and healthcare options.

-- SUPPORT (SB 5110): Tribal Elder Tuition Waiver - Learning is a lifelong endeavor, and for many adults ages 50 and older, it is an essential part of how they choose to age.
+• SUPPORT (SB 5110): Tribal Elder Tuition Waiver - Learning is a lifelong endeavor, and for many adults ages 50 and older, it is an essential part of how they choose to age.
 But finding access to affordable learning opportunities can be challenging.
 AARP supports this measure to provide tuition waivers for tribal elders 55 and older to attend community colleges and technical schools.
 Passed the Senate.
-Referred to House Postsecondary Education & Workforce Committee
+Passed the House Postsecondary Education & Workforce Committee.
+Passed the House Committee on Appropriations.
+Referred to House Rules.

 LONG-TERM SERVICES AND SUPPORT